oindrilabhadra78/Foodified/README.md

-##### Ever came across a problem in life when you have wondered "This could have been a lot easier and convenient if you had an app that would suggest what to eat and how to take care of your diet"?
+##### Ever came across a problem in life when you wondered "This could have been a lot easier and convenient if you had an app that would suggest what to eat, taking care of your diet"?
 Worry not, we have come up with an app to suggest what to eat by analysing what you have eaten until then and how much workout you have done.

 ## Features
-* Choose what to eat from suggested list
+* Choose what to eat from a suggested list
 * Analyse how much calories you have taken and utilised in a day
 * Health tips according to your health condition
 * Share your diet condition with your friends